 The Morning Star Sanctuary should take the necessary steps to ensure that program objectives are met and adequately documented.
-The agency should further ensure that program participants complete the necessary surveys.

 Corrective Action Plan Required

 Please submit a corrective action plan indicating the actions the agency intends to take to correct the findings identified in this report.
 The corrective action plan should be submitted within 14 days from the report date to the address below: